The Learning Professional

 Writers are responsible for obtaining written permission for publication from the subjects of the photographs.
 If photographs have been published by a local newspaper or magazine, we will make the necessary contacts to obtain those photos if you will provide us with the appropriate information.
 The Learning Professional also will bear the cost of purchasing such photographs.

 When Your Article is Published

 Writers receives two complimentary copies of the issue containing their published articles.
-Those copies will be mailed as soon as they are received in the JSD
+Those copies will be mailed as soon as they are received in The Learning Professional

 Manuscripts, editorial correspondence, and questions about submissions should be sent to: